tomysshadow/M4Revolution/README.md

 ### Fix Loading

 Fixes loading in order to make navigation faster.
-This operation will take several minutes to complete, because it works by converting the game assets into a format that is faster to load.
+This operation will take several minutes to complete, because it works by converting the assets into a format that is faster to load.

 This operation will create a backup of your game files if one has not already been made.